 Dump loads a.k.a. diversion loads are are an important part of the off grid electric system.

-Most wind and water turbine installations will require them and most solar installations will benefit from a dump load.
+Almost all wind and water turbine installations will require them and most solar installations can benefit from a dump load.

 As we discussed in the dump load intro, a dump load is simply an electrical device (load) to send electricity to when the batteries are full or the extra power is not required.

-Solar panels are unique in that they can be short circuited and disconnected without any issue.
+Solar panels are unique in that they can be short circuited (positive and negative connected) or disconnected (positive and negative open circuited) without any issue.
 If your batteries are full and the solar modules are still making power, you can simply short circuit (not so common) or disconnect the solar modules from your batteries with a charge controller.

 Wind turbines and water turbines generate electricity by rotating and need to have a load on them at all time.
 Without a load (such as a battery or a dump load) they will over-speed and possibly be damaged.
 Water turbines will generally turn 3 to 4 times as fast without a load while it can vary greatly with wind turbines as the wind speed changes.